-- Voluntary financial contributions for non-curriculum items and activities that relate to the school's functions and objectives. - Extra-Curricular Items and Activities - Items and activities that enhance or broaden the schooling experience of students and are above and beyond what the school provides for free to deliver the Curriculum.
-These are provided on a user-pays basis. - Schools may also invite parents to supply or purchase educational items to use and own (e.g. textbooks, stationery, digital devices).
+- Voluntary financial contributions for curriculum items and activities which the school deems necessary for students to learn the Curriculum. - Voluntary financial contributions for non-curriculum items and activities that relate to the school's functions and objectives. - that enhance or broaden the schooling experience of students and are above and beyond what the school provides for free to deliver the Curriculum.
+These are provided on a user-pays basis. - > Schools may also invite parents to supply or purchase educational items to use and own (e.g. textbooks, stationery, digital devices).